wp-plugins/flyzoo/readme.txt

 == Description ==

+From social networks to online shops, from communities to blogs, Flyzoo can add an amazing chat experience to any website!

+Meet your customers and close more sales thanks to **live support chat**.

+Build and engage your community thanks to eye-catching **chat rooms** with **one-to-one private conversations**.

-Chat with your customers for live support and engage your community in chat rooms.
-All you need to chat on your website!
+All you need to chat on your website.
+Ready in a few minutes :)

 ####Flyzoo Live Chat####